The Knight of Black Art

-The Knight of Black Art (Le Tambourin fantastique) is a 1907 French short silent film by Georges Méliès.
+The Knight of Black Art (Le Tambourin fantastique) is a 1907 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 1030–1034 in its catalogues.

 Plot

 A magician, aided by his assistant and two women dressed as pages, constructs a large tambourine from two hoops and a piece of cloth.
 The magician paints a face on the head of the tambourine, and magically extracts wine bottles and clothing, including old-fashioned dresses, from the face.
 Multiplying the pages into four, the magician throws the dresses upon them, and they perform a brief dance.

 Next the magician takes the frame of the tambourine (now without its head), and, suspending it from wires, makes one of the women rise up from it.
 He then disappears into the frame himself, to the astonishment of his servant, before returning for a final trick: separating the frame back into two hoops, he turns them into the wheels of a bicycle, and rides cheerfully away.